mbhulin/OrientTutorialSimple/database_schema.md

 In this tutorial we will use the schema-full mode to avoid errors especially when different applications access the database.

-# Create a new Database
+# Create a new Database using the OrientDB Console
 OrientDB offers several possibilities to create new databases:
 * Use **Studio** to [create a new database interactively](http://orientdb.com/docs/last/Home-page.html#create-a-new-database)
 * Use **Console** and the [create database command](http://orientdb.com/docs/last/Console-Command-Create-Database.html)